Millie Lindon (1869-1940)

 Millie Lindon (perf.)

-This list is arranged by composer and contains 16 works performed by Millie Lindon who is featured on sheet music covers.
+The peformer is featured on 16 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
 Keys: (w&m) ER

 perf15.jpg If Only Your Heart Could Speak (1901) George Le Brunn Fred W Leigh (words)